Developer(s) – Ocean Software

-The plot of the story follows the second half of the films quite closely, Tully Alford, the Addams Family lawyer, has taken over the Addams estate and captured the remaining Addams family members, and Gomez resolves to rescue them.
-The plot element of the film concerning Uncle Fester is also present, as he has amnesia and he is cured of it once Gomez releases him.
-The plot is presented nowhere near as well as what it is in the original film, but it does a good enough job setting up the premise of gameplay.
+The plot of the story follows the second half of the film quite closely.
+Tully Alford, the Addams Family lawyer, has taken over the Addams estate and captured the remaining Addams family members.
+And Gomez resolves to rescue them.
+The plot element of the film concerning Uncle Fester is present, as he has amnesia and is cured once released.
+The plot is presented nowhere near as well as what it is in the original film.
+But it does a good enough job setting up the premise of gameplay.

 Originality – 8/10

 It’s very easy to overlook how quietly innovative this game was back in its time.
 It perpetuated a lot of the same ideas that the likes of Super Metroid and Castlevania: Symphony of the Night did birthing the entire Metroidvania genre a full two years before the release of Super Metroid.
-It was even quite easy for me to take it for granted back in the day since I was unfamiliar with the concepts of gaming history and even the differentiation of gaming genres at the time, but as I’ve grown older and learned far more than I knew about games since, It’s made me appreciate truly how innovative this title was.
+It was quite easy for me to take it for granted back then since I was unfamiliar with the concepts of gaming history and even the differentiation of gaming genres at the time.
+But as I’ve grown older and learned far more than I knew about games since, It’s made me appreciate truly how innovative this title was.

-Overall The Addams Family remains every bit as much of a joy to play today as what it was back when it was released.
-I highly recommend this game to any side-scrolling fan who may be either looking for a challenge or looking to try a silently original game that unfortunately fell through the cracks at the time of its release.
+Overall The Addams Family remains every bit of a joy to play today as it was when it was released.
+I recommend this to anyone looking for a challenge or looking for an original game that fell through the cracks.